Complete families of indecomposable non-simple abelian varieties: Complete Families of Abelian Varieties with Fixed Decomposition Type

 However by construction of $X$ as a general complete intersection in $\mathcal{Y}^*$, we know that the monodromy representation of $\pi_1(X)$ acts non-trivially on all the $V_{v,j}$ for $1\le j\le s$.
 Since each $Sp_\Q(V_{v,j})$ is simple as a $\Q$-algebraic group, it follows that

 \end{proof}

-As discussed in the Introduction one of the motivations for the above Theorem \ref{main theorem} comes from the question of trying to understand groups arising as connected monodromy groups of fibered projective varieties in the vein of for instance \cite{arapura}.
+As discussed in Section \ref{intro} one of the motivations for the above theorem comes from the question of trying to understand groups arising as connected monodromy groups of fibered projective varieties in the vein of for instance \cite{arapura}.
 The above theorem thus yields the following immediate consequence:

 \begin{cor} For any positive integer $d\le \min_i g_i-1$, where $g_i\ge 2$ for all $i$, and any $g'\ge \sum_{i=1}^sg_i$, the group